 You Need Both Experiences: Small Group and Large Group

 When the body worships together on Sunday mornings there is a blessing that you cannot receive in any other context.
-There is a special kind of encouragement and community development that comes from being a part of a larger community of believers and worshipping corporately with your extended spiritual family.
+There is a special kind of encouragement and community development that comes from being a part of a larger community of believers, as it is when you worship corporately with your extended spiritual family.
 Likewise, when you are in a House Church there are benefits that you cannot get from the large group meeting.
-There is a closeness and intimacy that you can never achieve in larger groups.
-There is opportunity to share personal thoughts and ideas, struggles and victories.
-There is time to develop personal relationships with other members that you just do not have in the large group context.
-It’s not a question of either or, but both have great blessing in store for you.
+In a small group, you develop a closeness and intimacy that you can never achieve in larger groups.
+There is opportunity to share personal thoughts and ideas, struggles and victories with one another.
+Personal relationships with other members are easily forged more easily than in the large group context.
+It’s not a question of either or — rather, both small and large groups have great blessings in store for you!